 - clear responsibilities for delivery of the change programme and related decision-making

 - an effective evaluation process, focused on measuring impact against the outcomes defined earlier in the process and defined as part of the implementation planning process.

-EIF’s Readiness for change tool may be useful in engaging the wider stakeholder group in testing the proposed local arrangements for implementing the Family Hubs approach.
+- EIF’s readiness for change tool – this can be used to engage the wider stakeholder group in testing the proposed local arrangements for implementing the family hubs model

 Subscribe to our newsletter

 Family Hubs in Mind is our free newsletter, circulated monthly, and will share news from our members, latest events and resources.